lombax85/FLCodeInjector/README.md

 This Class, created by Fabio Lombardo ( http://www.lombax.it ) acts as a simple code injector.
-It can be used to execute blocks of code BEFORE or AFTER a specific method of an Objective-C object.
+It can be used to execute blocks of code BEFORE or AFTER a specific method of an Objective-C object instance or class.
 The main use is for debugging purposes
 It uses method swizzling and supports the following features:

-- Swizzling methods with return type of kind: int, float, long, double, id and void
+- Swizzling instance and class methods with return type of kind: int, float, long, double, id and void
 - Swizzling methods with variable number of arguments, tested with the following type: int, float, long, double, id
 - TODO: structs!!!